zabellemotte/moodle-socialflow-log/README.md

 ```$string['surveytextend'] = ".</div>";```

-If the `surveylink` string is non empty, the sentence to invite students to answer the feedback form will be added the the help tab as shown bellow :
+If the `surveylink` string is non empty, the sentence to invite students to answer the feedback form will be added at the end of the help tab as shown bellow :
 ![Social flow help](img/SocialflowBlockV1help.png)

 # Data privacy